 Winning good jobs at Walmart, the country’s largest private employer, is the gateway to changing the service economy as a whole.
 Our families are a united voice calling on Walmart executives and the Walton heirs for change.
 Thousands of Walmart associates are taking action in our stores, in our communities, and at the ballot box.

-Many of our jobs are increasingly part-time, lack benefits, and have erratic hours – creating havoc in our lives.
-We are scrambling to keep up with a last minute schedule changes, we don’t get enough pay or hours to make our rent, and overwork affects our personal and family lives.
 Whether we live in a city or rural area, we all deserve respect and dignity at work – and we have built a movement and community of support to help each other solve problems to immediate challenges we face at our jobs.
 We use the power of social media to reach hundreds of thousands of working people across thousands of workplaces to win the changes we need.
 We run campaigns to advocate for better public policy and corporate practices to address the structural causes of insecurity in our lives.
 We are coming together to raise the minimum wage and win a fair workweek, paid family leave, paid sick time, overtime pay, equal pay, and workplaces free from sexual harassment.

 There is a job crisis in retail that is being driven by Wall Street greed.
 Hundreds of thousands of people working in retail have had our jobs destroyed by billionaires who place profit over our families.
 We’re fighting back to push for severance pay, corporate board representation, and new laws to protect working people and our families.